WoW: TBC Classic – who rocks, who sucks? Private server lessons

 There are three things to keep in mind with all of this.
 Number 1: The top DDs on the private servers are also at the top because they are in a group that is optimal for them.
 Some buffs, such as totems, also only affect the members of your own group in TBC Classic.
 Beast Lords that fight alongside a Feral Druid and a Shaman do significantly more damage than Beast Lords that are packed alongside spellcasters.
 And when Destruction Warlocks think about their perfect party, Elemental Shaman and Balance Druids should play a big part.
 Plus: On the private servers, it is quite common for the shamans to be rotated into the best DpS groups one after the other so that they can ignite the battle frenzy/heroism there.
 Unlike in retail WoW, the powerful buff in TBC does not yet leave a saturation debuff.
 If you are not in these groups, you get nothing.

 Number 2: Adjustments have been made to the raid bosses on many TBC private servers to make them more challenging.
-In other words: the tuning is sometimes much harder than it was with the original, non-weakened version of TBC.
+In other words: the is sometimes much harder than it was with the original, non-weakened version of TBC.
 When tuning the raids from TBC Classic, however, it could well be that Blizzard uses patch 2.4.3 with all the nerfs installed to date as a basis.
 In that case, it probably won’t matter at all which damage experts you pack or whether you use other minmaxing strategies (drums, shaman rotation) or not.
 But WoW Classic shows that many guilds want to get the most out of it.

 Number 3: We have already indicated that within the TBC era, the power structure of damage specialists will shift more or less noticeably.
 Some playstyles just scale better with stronger gear than others.
 In addition, the available gear can also cause a turnaround for other reasons.
 We’ve already mentioned the Warglaives of Illidan.
 Another example is a tier 5 mage set bonus that suddenly causes arcane to shoot through the roof – especially when the mages are properly supported (such as with a shadow priest) and the combat due to patch 2.4.
 3 stands will be quite short.